Barrybee01/Ffmchem/ReadMe.md

 --coordinates   The coordinate type used in a LAMMPS simulation (scaled, unscaled, wrapped).
 This can be specified or automatically detected
---lattice-type  The lattice type needs to be entered for conversion to cif file format --space-group   The space group of the lattice needs to be entered for conversion to cif file format
+--lattice-type  The lattice type needs to be entered for conversion to cif file format --space-group   The space group of the lattice needs to be entered for conversion to cif file format --split         Splits the trajectory into its individual time steps in either xyz format or lammpstrj format
 ```
 There are a few cases where an atomic map is required:  `.lmp` to `.cif`, `.lmp` to `.xyz`, `.cif` to `.lmp` and `.xyz` to `.lmp`.
 For example,